Earthquake Retrofitting in Alameda, CA

 Retrofit Grants and Financing You May Qualify For

-Several California-administered programs can reduce the cost of a qualifying retrofit, in some cases substantially.
+Several California-administered programs may help reduce the cost of a qualifying retrofit:

-- Earthquake Soft-Story (ESS).
-Up to $13,000 for qualifying single-family homes with living space built over a garage.
-Administered by the California Residential Mitigation Program in select ZIP codes.
+- Earthquake Soft-Story (ESS): Up to $13,000 for qualifying homes with living space over a garage.

-We check which programs apply to your building during the initial inspection and handle the documentation required for reimbursement.
+During the inspection, we review which programs may apply and help with the documentation needed for reimbursement.
 For owners with older rental properties in San Francisco, funding, engineering, and compliance timelines can be especially important to review before delaying seismic work.

 Get a Quote